© Stuttgart-Marketing GmbH, Thomas Niedermüller

 Stuttgart's traditional festival is one of the biggest in the world

-From 27th September to 13th October 2024 the Cannstatter Wasen, the 25-hectare festival site on the banks of the Neckar, will once again be the scene of intercultural encounters.
-The Stuttgart Beer Festival is Baden-Württemberg's biggest and most important festival and attracts some 4 million visitors annually to the state capital.
+From 26th September to 12th October 2025 the Cannstatter Wasen, the 25-hectare festival site on the banks of the Neckar, will once again be the scene of intercultural encounters.
+The Stuttgart Beer Festival is Baden-Württemberg's biggest and most important festival and attracts over 4 million visitors annually to the state capital.

 The original harvest festival has long since developed into a popular public celebration with an international impact.
-On 27th September 2024 the seven beer tents, the historic wine tent and the Alpine Village will open their doors to the public and the fairground rides will get underway.
-Round about the Fruit Column, the traditional festival's historic symbol, some 320 showmen, hosts and stallholders have a wide variety on offer.
+On 26th September 2025 the eight festival tents and the “Albdorf” will open their doors to the public and the fairground rides will get underway.
+Round about the Fruit Column, the traditional festival's historic symbol, some 300 showmen, hosts and stallholders have a wide variety on offer.
 A double-looping roller coaster, autoscooters or Chair-O-Planes: modern attractions or old favourites – they're all here at the Wasen.
 In the festival tents hearty dishes such as grilled knuckle of pork, fried steak or Swabian "Maultaschen" (filled pasta) are served to go with the mugs of beer.

 Beer Festival Opening Times*: